pointel-com-br/www.pointel/public/pibook/Engenharia de Software e Sistemas - Análise e Projeto Orientado a Objetos.md

 Gabarito: Letra C

-Item.
 12. (FCC / TJ-PE - 2012) Sobre orientação a objetos, considere:

 I. A relação de herança permite modelar as similaridades inerentes a uma classe e também as